For questions about the application process or grant requirements, contact your GAP Project Officer.

 1. General Work Plan Requirements

-Please submit draft work plans in the standardized template, provided in Attachment E, or directly in GAP Online.
+Please submit draft work plans in the standardized template, provided in Attachment D.

 Work plans must not duplicate prior efforts; they should demonstrate clear progress in building capacity or specify new focus areas.
 Duplicates of prior work plans will be rejected by the EPA Project Officer and the grant application may be denied.

-EPA encourages applicants to review the optional Proposal Review Checklist (see Attachment D) before submitting their work plans and budgets to EPA.
+Proposal Review Checklist: EPA encourages applicants to use the optional proposal review checklist before submitting their work plans and budgets to EPA.
 The checklist is intended to reduce errors in work plans and budgets and thereby reduce the time required for negotiations.
+See Attachment B.

 2. Mandatory Tasks

-The following tasks are mandatory for all grantees:
+The following tasks are mandatory for all applicants:

 Update or complete an EPA-Tribal Environmental Plan

-Tribes and EPA should jointly review the ETEP at least annually and update it as appropriate to reflect greater clarity on environmental program administration priorities over time, adjust performance expectations, or account for changing environmental and administrative conditions.
-As a result, tribes may include activities to update their ETEP in their work plan proposals.
+Tribes and EPA should jointly review the ETEP at least annually and update it as needed to reflect changes in environmental program priorities over time, adjust performance expectations, or account for changing environmental and administrative conditions.
+Tribes may include activities to update their ETEP in their work plan proposals.

 - The EPA Regional Office may request approval from the director of EPA’s American Indian Environmental Office to modify its schedule and have a documented agreement for an ETEP completion date later than December 31, 2018.
 The tribe’s work plan should include a component to finalize the ETEP by the new agreed-upon date.
 Note: If an EPA regional office fails to establish an ETEP with a tribe in accordance with the approved schedule, EPA may consider the ETEP grant condition to be unmet and the GAP grant could be denied.